Certificate Games and Consequences for the Classical Adversary Bound: Public and private randomness in certificate games

-\end{proposition} \partialf{This holds as it's just a rescaling.} \begin{proof} \partialf{Change f(x) not equal to f(y) everywhere in this proof.} We will first show that the value of the objective function in the formulation in terms of weights is at most ${\CG}$.
+\begin{proof} We will first show that the value of the objective function in the formulation in terms of weights is at most ${\CG}$.
 Let $p$ be an optimal probability distribution that achieves $\CG(f)$ and let

 We construct the following weight scheme using $p$, $w_{x,i} = \frac{p_{x,i}}{\sqrt{\Delta}}$ and this is a feasible solution for the above formulation since $\forall x, y$ such that $ f(x) = 1- f(y)$,